kent5i5/climate_argiculture_bigdata/README.md

 * Problem 3
 Most value_footnotes has null value and I think it is ok to drop this column

+* Problem 4
+Climate dataset has country, city, geopoint while argiculture dataset has country_or_area(regrion).
+Therefore, I created a custom spark function to convert the country to region to match the data in argiculture dataset

 #  Define the Data Model